-Sabudana also known as sago or tapioca pearls are made from the roots of the cassava plant.
-Another name for this plant is tapioca or yuca.
+Sabudana is the Hindi term for ‘sago’ or ‘tapioca pearls,’ and are made from the roots of the cassava plant.
+Another name of this plant is tapioca or yuca.

-Also, in this Sabudana Khichdi Recipe, I have demonstrated the step-by-step version of sabudana khichdi, I am showing the overnight soaking method.
-However, please feel free to adapt the soaking time as per the quality of tapioca pearls you have.
+Also, in this Sabudana Khichdi Recipe, I have demonstrated the step-by-step version of soaking the sago pearls overnight.
+However, you are free to adapt the soaking time as per the quality of tapioca pearls you have.

-This Sabudana Khichdi is not just a yummy dish that I have grown up having umpteen times.
+This Sabudana Khichdi is not just a yummy dish that I have grown up having, umpteen times.
 It is loaded with carbohydrates and the proteins coming only from peanuts.
-Sabudana is rich in carbs and hence this dish makes for a filling snack.
+Sabudana is rich in carbs, and hence this dish makes for a filling snack.

 How to make Sabudana Khichdi

-2. To check if the sabudana has become soft or not, you should be easily able to press the sabudana and it should get mashed up easily.
+2. To check if sabudana has become soft or not, you should be able to easily press the sabudana and it should get mashed easily.

-If there is some hardness in the center of the sabudana pearls, then add a few tablespoons of water in the bowl.
+If there is some hardness in the center of the sago pearls, then add a few tablespoons of water in the bowl.
 Cover and leave for 30 minutes more.

-3. Using a strainer or colander strain all the water from the sabudana pearls well.
-Do strain very well as there should be no extra water in the sabudana.
+3. Using a strainer or colander, strain all the water from sabudana.
+Strain very well as there should be no extra water in the sabudana.
 Keep aside.

 Remember to drain the water really very well.
-Any water in the sabudana will make your khichdi mushy or pasty.
+Any water logged in the sago pearls will make your khichdi mushy or pasty.

-5. When the pressure settles down on its own, open the lid.
+5. When the pressure settles down naturally in the cooker, then only open the lid.
 Remove the potatoes and let them become warm or cool completely.
-Then peel and chop them.
+Then, peel and chop them.

-7. Keep flame to medium-low and stirring often roast the peanuts.
+7. Keep heat to medium-low and stirring often, roast the peanuts.

 8. Roast till the peanuts become crunchy.
 You will see the peanut skins getting browned or charred.

-9. Switch off the flame and keep the peanuts aside to cool.
-You can remove the peanut skins if you want.
+9. Turn off the heat and keep the peanuts aside to cool.
+You can remove the peanut skins, if you want.

 10. Add the cooled roasted peanuts in a small grinder jar or blender.

-11. Using the pulse option powder the peanuts coarsely.
-Do not grind at a stretch as then the peanuts will release oil.
+11. Using the pulse option, powder the peanuts coarsely.
+Do not grind at a stretch, as then the peanuts will release their fat.

 Grind in parts and for a few seconds as we just need to make a coarse or semi-fine peanut powder.
 You can even coarsely powder the peanuts in a mortar-pestle.

-12. Take the sabudana pearls in a mixing bowl or a plate or tray.
-Then add the peanut powder in the bowl containing sabudana.
+12. Take the well drained and soaked sago pearls in a mixing bowl, plate or tray.
+Then, add the ground peanut powder in to it.

 13. Also add edible rock salt (sendha namak) as per taste and ½ to 1 teaspoon sugar.

-In fasting food we use rock salt.
-If making this dish on regular or non-fasting days then you can swap rock salt with regular salt.
+In the Hindu fasting food, we use rock salt.
+If making this dish on regular or non-fasting days, then you can swap rock salt with regular salt.

 14. Mix very well with a spoon.

-15. Heat 3 tablespoons peanut oil or ghee in a heavy kadai or pan.
+15. Heat 3 tablespoons peanut oil or ghee (or your preferred oil) in a heavy kadai or pan.
 Keep the heat to a low or medium-low.

 16. Add 1 teaspoon cumin seeds.